DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 ### Interacting with the Upgrade Table for the First Time
 - Condition: Upon interacting with the upgrade table for the first time (before opening up the upgrade UI)
 - Description: Allister explains that he isn't exactly sure how to use this table.
-One of his allies responds with ""
+One of his allies responds with "Don't worry, I got you.
+You can spend mana essence here to upgrade your abilities.
+I'll walk you through the process."

+### Encountering A Shop Room for the First Time